This post may contain affiliate links. Purchasing through them help support this website.

 I really should have gotten my act together and done this post yesterday with Kathy but well…..I didn’t.
 I feel like I haven’t told one of my random stories for y’all to laugh at since my BB gun almost hood shooting.
 So sit back and relax while I tell you about why you should never ever give a 16 year old a new car.

 See my parents after having 6 of us learned this valid lesson early on.
 Therefore I did not get a new car but I did get a car when I turned 16 – it wasn’t too disimilar to a secondhand Wichita Chevrolet Silverado 1500 – so I was very thankful for this.
+If you are thinking of getting a 16 year old a car (or anyone), just make sure you get insurance on the car, for obvious reasons.
+Prudential insurance may be a choice that you’re thinking of, and if so, check out Truly Insurance’s write-up on it.
 I don’t think I would’ve managed with a brand new car, the anxiety of crashing it alone would be too much!
 In Massachusetts (wow long time since I’ve wrote that out….not going to lie I had to sing it out to get the spelling right).
 It’s the same route i’m going to take when I have children, though financing it may be a bit of a pain.
 I could consider trying out Lending Expert when the time comes, and even then that’ll be for a car that’s beat up and not too expensive.
 Maybe an SUV… Anyway!
 On with the story.
 They had some tough driving rules which now after the fact, I am all about.
 I don’t think anyone should be driving until they are 18.
 I mean the stupid stuff I did and I was halfway responsible!

 In Florida you get your permit at 15!
 I mean you wonder why I drive like a defensive race car driver in this state that I reside in.
 Between the old people who block the fast lane going 20….the out of state people who have no flippin idea where they are going “oh look it’s my exit….don’t mind me as I cross over 4 lane of traffic…..uhhhhhhh RIGHT NOW!” and the 15 year olds on the road.
 No wonder why I feel like this about 10 times a day.